The complete range of coaxial connectors from SSB

 SMA

-SMA stands for "Sub Miniature type A" connector and is a design from the sixties and is used a lot in the time of 4G because it is compact, has low loss and because it is suitable for applications up to 18 GHz.
-And some versions even up to 26.5 MHz.
-The exterior of an SMA connector is a 6 side with a diameter of 7.9 mm.
-The SMA-R / P connector (Reversed Polarity) is often used for WiFi then the outside is Male and there is a screw thread on the inside with a Female center pin.
+SMA stands for "Sub Miniature Type A" connector and is a design from the 1960s.
+It's widely used in the 4G era because it's compact, has low loss, and is suitable for applications up to 18 GHz.
+Some versions even reach 26.5 MHz.
+The exterior of an SMA connector is hexagonal with a diameter of 7.9 mm.
+The SMA-R/P (Reversed Polarity) connector is often used for Wi-Fi; it has a male connector on the outside and a female center pin on the inside with threads.

 What are Reverse Polarity (RP) connectors?